geckos-survey/gist-documentation/docs/usage/gettingstarted.md

 # Getting started

 ### Running `nGIST`
-Once you have cloned the two github repositories and installed nGIST, you will be able to test the installation using the test cube, NGC 0000. nGIST is initially configured such that your working directory is `ngistTutorial/`.
+Once you have cloned the two github repositories and installed nGIST, you will be able to test the installation using the test cube, NGC0000. nGIST is initially configured such that your working directory is `ngistTutorial/`.
 In this working directory, execute the following command:

 ```
 ngistPipeline --config configFiles/MasterConfig.yaml --default-dir configFiles/defaultDir